 The chasuble pictured right is a recent commission.
 This was made to match a stole that I made last year when the client was ordained as a deacon.
 The chasuble was made for his ordination as priest this summer.
 The set will also have a matching maniple, burse and veil.

 This site is all about the ecclesiastical work of textile artist Ruth Black.
 I hope you enjoy browsing the site and that you find it easy to navigate.

-Most of this work is inspired by Scotland, its history, its fabrics and by traditional Pictish and Celtic art.
+Much of my work is inspired by Scotland, its history, its fabrics and by traditional Pictish and Celtic art.
 My tartan-lined and embroidered stoles have travelled to all parts of the world.

-Some of my work can be seen by appointment at my studio in Inchmore - 6 miles from Inverness on the A862 Inverness to Beauly road.
-Most of what I am able to show you are things I have made for my husband so I would need to bring them out to the studio. i.e. an appointment is essential if you want to see actual examples!
-Everything else I have made has already gone to the client, unless you happen to be lucky enough to catch me with work in progress.
+Some of my work can be seen by appointment at my studio in Inchmore - 6 miles from Inverness.
+I usually aim to have a couple of stoles available for immediate purchase, but apart from those, most of what I am able to show you are things I have made for my husband so I would need to bring them out to the studio. i.e. an appointment is essential if you want to see actual examples!
+Everything else I have made has already gone to the client, though you may be lucky enough to catch me with work in progress.
+Visitors are always welcome.